-November 2021 to May 2023 (GHD, 2023):
+November 2023 to May 2024 (GHD, 2025):

-The image analysis from the Defined Area between late-November 2021 and mid-May 2023, (a period of approximately 500 days), the SHD was identified on 48 camera devices across 24 sites providing 939 discreet events.
-Only one of the 25 sites did not record SHD (Site 4, A or B cameras).
-This infers there is a good representative population of SHD persisting within the Defined Area.
+From the images analysed from the Mulga Rocks project between November 2023 and early May 2024, (a period of approximately 180 days), the Sandhill Dunnart (Sminthopsis psammophila) was identified on 47 remote camera devices across 24 sites providing 486 discreet events.
+Only one site (Site 4) did not record Sandhill Dunnart during this period, which is consistent with all previous assessments.
+This infers based on raw data (Figure 36) there continues to be a good representative population of Sandhill Dunnart persisting within the Defined Area.